 Abelson Test Prep offers individual prep to meet your individual budget.
-We do not prepare you in a group -

 Our LSAT Prep is tailored to your specific needs.

 The LSAT is unlike any test you have ever taken in your academic career.
 It is a skills-based exam designed to test the critical reading and analytical thinking skills that are crucial for success in Law School.
-Abelson Test Prep's reading strategies have won wide acclaim throughout the USA and can be used not just on test day but every day in Law School.
+Abelson Test Prep's reading strategies have won wide acclaim and can be used not just on test day but every day in Law School.

 LSAT Program Tuition

 LSAT - 9 Lesson Package

 LSAT - 27 Lesson Package